data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 ```

 It's a good practice to take a look at the data and make sure it looks the way you expect it to look.
 R is pretty smart, but sometimes we run into issues like column headers being read as datapoints.
-By using the `glimpse` function from the `dplyr` package, we can quickly skim our data and see whether we have all the right variables and datapoints.
-Remember that the `dplyr` package loads automatically when we load the `tidyverse` library, so there is no need to call the `dplyr` package separately.
+By using the `glimpse()` function from the {dplyr} package, we can quickly skim our data and see whether we have all the right variables and datapoints.
+Remember that the {dplyr} package loads automatically when we load the {tidyverse} library, so there is no need to call the {dplyr} package separately.
 Now, we'll glimpse the data.

 ```r